Melk is a small city in Lower Austria, and it is best known as the site of a massive baroque Benedictine monastery named Melk Abbey.

 Melk City Walk

 We arrived at the city around 17:00.
-Checked into our hotel and decided to take a walk.
+We checked into our hotel and decided to take a walk.

-After a circular route, we returned back to the Rathaus.
-At this point, we were quite hungry and it looked that both restaurants and stores are closed.
-But after entering Cafe Rathaus, we found out that it’s still open.
+After a circular route, we returned to the Rathaus.
+At this point, we were pretty hungry, and it looked that both restaurants and stores were closed.
+But after entering Cafe Rathaus, we found out that it is still open.

 A general tip about opening hours especially in small towns: stores usually open at 8 am and close at 17-18pm.
 Restaurants open up in the morning or closer to lunch.
 Then close for siesta (from 14/15 till 17) and reopens for dinner till 20.
 Thus, if you to a small town after 20:00, there is a high chance that you won’t find anything to eat.